On the Beilinson-Bloch conjecture over function fields: Decomposition by endomorphisms

-Morphisms of motives are algebraic cycles, so the isomorphism $\Psi$ is defined over a finitely generated subfield $N$ of $k$, with $M \subseteq N$.
-Descending $\Psi$ to $N$ and taking the $\ell$-adic realization, we get a special isomorphism over $N$
+Extending $k$ if necessary, we may assume without loss of generality that all $C_i$ and $D_j$, and their respective geometric endomorphism algebras, are defined over a finite extension $M \subseteq k$ of the prime field of $k$.
+Via a standard spreading out argument, we may further assume that $k$ is finitely generated, and that $M$ is algebraically closed in $k$.
+Taking the $\ell$-adic realization of \eqref{eqCMDecomp1}, we obtain

-Since all $X_i$, $Y_j$ are defined over $M$, the $G_N$-action factors through $G_M$, and \eqref{eqSpecialIsoOverFGField} actually gives a special isomorphism over $M$.
+Since all $C_i$, $D_j$ are defined over $M$, the $G_k$-action in \eqref{eqSpecialIsoOverFGField} factors through the surjective restriction $G_k \to G_M$, and we thus reduce to the case where $k$ is finite over the prime field.

-Suppose that $k$ has characteristic zero, so that $M$ is a number field.
-By the argument of \cite{Youcis2016}, there exist infinitely many primes of $\Spec \mc{O}_M$ where all $X_i,\ Y_j$ have good, ordinary reduction.
-Let $\mf{p}$ be one such prime, such that $\ell$ is invertible in the residue field $\kappa_{\mf{p}}$.
-Let $M_\mf{p}$ be the completion of $M$ at $\mf{p}$.
-Restricting the special isomorphism over $M$ to the decomposition group $G_\mf{p}$ of a prime of $\ol{M}$ over $\mf{p}$ gives a special isomorphism over $M_\mf{p}$.
-Applying lemma \ref{lemRedGalRepIso} to this yields a special isomorphism over the residue field $\kappa_\mf{p}$.
+Suppose that $k$ is a number field.
+By Lemma \ref{lemSimGoodRed}, there exists a prime $\mf{p} \in \Spec \mc{O}_k$ where all $C_i$ and $D_j$ simultaneously have good, ordinary reduction, such that $\ell$ is invertible in the residue field $\kappa_{\mf{p}}$.
+Restricting the representations appearing in \eqref{eqSpecialIsoOverFGField} to the decomposition group $G_\mf{p}$ of a prime of $\ol{k}$ over $\mf{p}$, and applying Lemma \ref{lemRedGalRepIso}, allows us to replace $k$ with a finite field in \eqref{eqSpecialIsoOverFGField}.

-If $k$ has positive characteristic, then $F$ is finite, and here also we have a special isomorphism over a finite field.

-We have obtained a special isomorphism of the form \eqref{eqDefSpecialIso} over $T = \F_q$.
-Consider the determinant of the operator $1 - \Frob_q t$ acting on each side of the isomorphism.
+We may thus assume that $k \cong \F_q$ is finite.
+Consider the determinant of the operator $1 - \Frob_q t$ acting on each side of \eqref{eqSpecialIsoOverFGField}.
 By the Weil conjectures, this gives an equality of polynomials

 where $\alpha_i \in F_i$, $\beta_j \in L_j$ are algebraic integers.
 It follows that up to reordering the $\beta_j$, for all $i$,